 Create positive change through social entrepreneurship

 Our connected world has brought about a new era of awareness, where we can find problems to solve and lives to improve across the street or across the world if we choose.

-People from all over are making the decision to make change in whatever way they can, whether it’s by being more conscious of what they buy as consumers or building an engine for social and environmental good by becoming entrepreneurs.
+People from all over are deciding to make change in whatever way they can, whether it’s by being more conscious of what they buy as consumers or building an engine for social and environmental good by becoming entrepreneurs.

 With a single website, you can reach a world of consumers who want to help you make a difference.
 Shopify is a flexible platform to build your site, share your mission, and generate sales to fund that mission.
-It’s all about figuring out your cause and what to sell on Shopify to support that cause.
+It’s all about figuring out your cause and what to sell to support it